 Sail to India Review

 Okay, who wouldn’t know Hiyashi Hayashi?
-Well, he’s not as famous as Seiji Kanai in the board gaming world, but he is famous.
+Well, he’s not as famous as Seiji Kanai in the board gaming world, not yet.
 While Seiji Kanai might be the Hayao Mizayaki of Japanese designers, Hisashi Hayashi could be the shadow that was cast behind him.

 Hisashi Hayashi has designed several other games that are innovative and one of a kind.
 Some games worth mentioning are Lost Legacy, Rolling Japan, Trains, Trick of The Rails, String Savanna, String Railway, Edo Yashiki, Isaribi and many more.
 Most of his games are micro games, in fact only Trains is not a micro-game.